Phone: 612-366-5249 ----- Email: RavenviewFarm@gmail.com

 Click Here for Cracked Corn Info

-We are sold out of alfalfa hay for the winter, but we do have over 100 bales of meadow grass available, and a couple hundred bales of Oat Straw
+We are sold out of alfalfa hay for the next few weeks, but we do have a little bit of meadow grass available, and about 140 bales of really nice oat straw.

 Click Here for Meadow Grass Info